stargazer/django-firestone/README.md

 * Python 2.7
 * Django 1.5.4

+## Running tests

+The ``tests`` package contains a Django application that tests many of django-gatorade's features.
+In order to build the application:

+	python bootstrap.py -v 2.1.1
+	bin/buildout

+In order to run the tests:

+	bin/test

 ## Useful packages to look into
 * django-preserialize: https://github.com/bruth/django-preserialize
 Especially section ``conventions`` might be a very good idea about how to